Ferocious Hurricane Season Goes Through November And We're Already Running Out Of Names

 — NBC DFW (@NBCDFW) September 17, 2017

-It turns out things are getting a bit crazy in the Pacific Ocean as well.
-NBC 5 reports Hurricane Norma‘s heading towards Mexico’s southern Baja California Peninsula.
-Luckily Norma has since dwindled into a tropical storm.
+Things are getting a bit crazy in the Pacific Ocean as well.
+NBC 5 reports Hurricane Norma is heading toward Mexico’s southern Baja California Peninsula.
+Luckily, Norma has since dwindled into a tropical storm.
 But tropical storms are not trivial.
-The resort towns of Cabo San Lucas and San Jose del Cabo could get smacked with 65 mph winds when the storm arrives late Sunday or in the wee hours of Monday morning.
+The resort towns of Cabo San Lucas and San Jose del Cabo could get smacked with 65 mph winds when the storm arrives late Sunday, or in the wee hours of Monday morning.
 Just two weeks ago, Tropical Storm Lidia caused floods and at least four deaths in the area.
 Needless to say, the local government has set up storm shelters and canceled a military parade in La Paz in honor of Mexican Independence Day.
-The Los Angeles Times also reminds us that less than two weeks ago, Mexico’s east coast got hit by Hurricane Katia and then flattened by a devastating earthquake.
+The Los Angeles Times also reminds readers that less than two weeks ago, Mexico’s east coast got hit by Hurricane Katia and was then flattened by a devastating earthquake.

 Meanwhile, after days of churning in the Pacific Ocean, a tropical storm named Otis abruptly morphed into a Category 2 hurricane, according to the NHC.
-However, as the Met Office (short for Meteorological Office, the UK’s weather agency) assures us, Hurricane Otis won’t do much damage because it’s too far from land.
+However, as the Met Office (short for Meteorological Office, the UK’s weather agency) assures, Hurricane Otis won’t do much damage because it’s too far from land.

 In the eastern Pacific #Otis has rapidly developed into a category 2 hurricane, but is far from land. pic.twitter.com/snfeOWP6d9